Sub-Riemannian structures on 3D Lie groups: Abstract

 \section{Abstract}

-We give a complete classification of left-invariant sub-Riemannian structures on three dimensional Lie groups in terms of the basic differential invariants.
-As a corollary we explicitly find a sub-Riemannian isometry between the nonisomorphic Lie groups $SL(2)$ and $A^+(\R)\times S^1$, where $A^+(\R)$ denotes the group of orientation preserving affine maps on the real line.
+We give the complete classification of left-invariant sub-Riemannian structures on three dimensional Lie groups in terms of the basic differential invariants introduced in \cite{AAAICM,agrexp}.
+This classifications recovers other known classification results in the literature, in particular the one obtained in \cite{falbel} in terms of curvature invariants of a canonical connection.
+Moreover, we explicitly find a sub-Riemannian isometry between the nonisomorphic Lie groups $SL(2)$ and $A^+(\R)\times S^1$, where $A^+(\R)$ denotes the group of orientation preserving affine maps on the real line.\\